pnair03/twitter/README.md

 <img src='http://i.imgur.com/link/to/your/gif/file.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

-Note: App stopped working recently so login functionality is not present, will update with working GIF as soon as possible!
+Note: All features are present but app stopped working recently so login functionality is not present, will update with working GIF as soon as possible!